 - Tomatoes are less prone to splitting when grown hydroponically with perlite than if they were grown in soil.

 - Lettuce grown hydroponically with perlite often results in larger and better-shaped heads and nearly always in a lower incidence of tipburn.

 - Strawberries require a large amount of oxygen in the root zone, and perlite’s high porosity helps maintain that ideal environment.

 Request Your Free Sample of Perlite

-Whether you’d like to improve your hydroponic garden or your outdoor crops, perlite could be your horticulture solution to maximize yields.
+For bulk sales: Whether you’d like to improve your aquaponic garden or your outdoor crops, hydroponic perlite should be your horticulture solution to maximize yields.
 Call our knowledgeable, industrial mineral commercial team at 866-728-3303 to learn how perlite can help you and to request your free sample if ordering in bulk quantities.